MAY 2019 UPDATE

 fees to get a book into print.
 As Tom and Marilyn Ross explained in their

-Guide to Self-Publishing (published in 2004), it's easy to be taken in by one of
+Guide to Self-Publishing (5th ed., published in 2010), it's easy to be taken in by one of

 these publishers.
 "The advertising copywriters hired by subsidy publishers are